 Many of Microsoft's AI features are ineffective

-Not all of Microsoft’s AI efforts have been well received by users, however.
-Copilot’s Recall feature, designed to improve searches by recording user activity, has been delayed due to privacy and security concerns, following reports that the feature could collect sensitive information such as credit card and social security numbers.
+Not all of Microsoft's AI efforts have been well received by users, however.
+Copilot's Recall feature, designed to improve searches by recording user activity, has been delayed due to privacy and security concerns, stemming from reports that the feature could collect sensitive information like credit card numbers and social security numbers.

-Microsoft’s move is similar to a freemium strategy to create demand for new features, according to an industry expert.
-However, the expert said that providing AI features for free could become a financial burden for companies due to the high cost of using language models, so more tech companies may look to price AI-based services with more flexible pricing models.
+According to an industry expert, this move by Microsoft is similar to the freemium strategy to create demand for new features.
+However, the expert said that providing AI features for free can become a financial burden for companies due to the high cost of using language models, so more technology companies may look to price AI-based services with more flexible pricing models.

 Source: https://thanhnien.vn/microsoft-bat-dau-thu-phi-nguoi-dung-notepad-va-paint-185250318101541484.htm